bb99a/BotPyFactory/README.md

 ## About The Project

 This project is a collection of Python scripts designed for automating tasks and creating bots for various purposes.
-From social media interactions to data scraping and automation of mundane tasks, these scripts leverage the power of Python to make life easier and more productive.
+Automation of mundane tasks, these scripts leverage the power of Python to make life easier and more productive.

 ### Built With